JimmyOnzer/DevOps-Tasks/week-3/README.md

 The Domain Name System (DNS) Server is a server that is specifically used for matching website hostnames (like example.com)to their corresponding Internet Protocol or IP addresses.
 The DNS server contains a database of public IP addresses and their corresponding domain names.
 Every device connected to the internet has a unique IP address that helps to identify it, according to the IPv4 or IPV6 protocols.
 DNS servers help us avoid memorization of such long numbers in IP addresses (and even more complex alphanumeric ones in the IPV6 system) as they automatically translate the website names we enter into the browser address bar into these numbers so that the servers can load the right web pages.

-## 7. Serve a simple application running on any random port (eg: 3000) via Nginx
+## 7. Deploy a fullstack application to DigitalOcean using Github Actions

 <br>
-Configure and serve a static HTML site using Nginx.
-This project is called More Recipes
+For the purpose of this task I will setup a react application using "create-react-app" and a single Nodejs application and automate the deployment of this application to DigitalOcean using Github action.

 Step 1: Provision a remote server.